Miloš Vesić

-Miloš Vesić (Serbian Cyrillic: Милош Весић; born 23 July 1989) is a Serbian retired footballer, whose position is goalkeeper.
+Miloš Vesić (Serbian Cyrillic: Милош Весић; born 23 July 1989) is a Serbian retired footballer who played as a goalkeeper.
 He last played for GFK Jagodina.

 Club career

 Red Star Belgrade

 In July 2011, Vesić moved to Red Star Belgrade.
 He made his league debut for the club over two years after signing, on 26 May 2013 in a 3-0 away defeat to FK Vojvodina.
 He played all ninety minutes of the match.

 Radnički Kragujevac

 In July 2014, Vesić moved to Radnički Kragujevac on a free transfer.
 He made his league debut for the club on 18 October 2014 in a 4-1 away defeat to FK Čukarički.
 He played all ninety minutes of the match.
 He was released in July 2015 after making only two appearances during his one-year spell.

 Dinamo Vranje

 After over a year being unattached, Vesić was picked up by Serbian First League club FK Dinamo Vranje.
 He made his league debut for the club on 9 October 2016 in a 2-1 home defeat to FK Budućnost Dobanovci.
 He played all ninety minutes of the match.